robang74/P2C2-Management-Style/README.md

 Under the following terms:

- * Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+ * Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

- * NonCommercial — You may not use the material for commercial purposes.
+ * NonCommercial - You may not use the material for commercial purposes.

- * NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.
+ * NoDerivatives - If you remix, transform, or build upon the material, you may not distribute the modified material.

- * No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+ * No additional restrictions - You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 The full legal text of the CC BY-NC-ND 4.0 International License Terms can be retireved from here